 I embarrassed my family yesterday in Valencia while we were waiting to cross the street.
 A loud boom that rattled the street signs went off behind me and I screamed.
 Now, this would seem like a reasonable response to most people, unless you live in Valencia.
 The festival of Las Fallas is a festival of fire, but it has morphed into a festival of all things explosive.
 Even though Las Fallas officially takes place every 15-19 of March, it really starts at the end of February.
 As we have learned in Spain, it's not just the party that matters, but the lead-up to the party.

 Kind of like the idea that when it turns 5:00 it's acceptable to open a first beer, the month leading up to Las Fallas means it's acceptable to start lighting fireworks.
 And, I'm not talking about the occasional firework.
 Really, fireworks are going off nonstop.
 In Valencia, there is less time without the sound of popping and booming than there is with it.
-And, people are not even phased (hence the embarrassment of my family).
+And, people are not even fazed (hence the embarrassment of my family).

 In the United States, it is illegal to buy fireworks in most states.
 This is what makes it especially interesting to see that there is a shop in almost every neighborhood devoted to selling fireworks.
 We decided to participate in the experience and buy some to set off at home.
 We joined the line at one of the little shops.
 The line is filled with kids, grandparents, teenagers, and parents.
 You do have to be 18 to buy one of the massive shooting rockets, but other than that it is fair game.

-Walking down streets in the neighborhoods of Valencia is like a war zone, as kids as young as 4 light and throw fireworks at people passing by and each other.
+Walking down streets in the neighborhoods of Valencia is like a war zone, as kids as young as 4 light and throw fireworks at people passing by and at each other.
 Sometimes they are supervised, or sometimes you see adults nearby smoking and talking, or eating at tables set up on the sidewalks.
 At night in Puzol (our small town outside Valencia), it sounds like it is thundering all through the night.
-The pre-Fallas fireworks are not ones of light, but of sound.
+The pre-Fallas fireworks are not ones of light but of sound.
 In fact, the daily spectacle called the mascleta, held every day in Valencia at 2:00, is called an audio fireworks show.
-And, another Fallas tradition occurs every morning at 8:00 am in Valencia, as booming sounds are set off every morning to wake people for the day, despite the late-night revelry.
+And, another Fallas tradition occurs every morning at 8:00 am in Valencia, as booming sounds are set off every morning to wake people for the day despite the late-night revelry.
 This is especially popular outside of hotel windows

 The kids on Carson's Valencian football team laugh at visitors that are afraid of all the sounds.
 They say that Americans think explosions always mean bombs.
 They don't understand why a contry would restrict fireworks and not guns.
 They told him they are taking him out to really hear the sounds of Las Fallas.